Table of Contents

 You can track how well you are taking your pills by keeping a journal or chart.
 Remember that everyone makes mistakes.
 When this happens, it is important to start again and commit to staying on track.
 If you start missing doses on a regular basis, tell your health care provider.
 He or she can help you identify the problem and come up with a solution.

 If no one knows about your HIV status, taking your HIV drugs may be more difficult.
 You may feel like you have to hide your pill bottles or sneak out of the room when it is time for your dose.
 These challenges can make it harder to take your drugs.
+It is important to re-label your pill bottles in a way that helps you remember what to take and when if you remove the original drug labels.

 This may be a good time to tell the people who are close to you about your HIV status.
 However, if you are not ready, you can put everything in a pillbox and tell people you take vitamins or medicine for another condition.